 What is Yoga?

-To us, yoga embodies not only the physical postures associated with the practice but a lifestyle that includes practicing kindness, compassion, and patience.
+To us, yoga embodies not only the physical postures associated with the practice, but also a lifestyle that includes practicing kindness, compassion and patience.

 What are the benefits of yoga?

 People report experiencing many benefits from regularly practicing yoga.
 The most common are: improved strength and flexibility, improved mental clarity, a reduction of stress and anxiety, better cardiovascular health, improved self esteem and awareness, along with weight loss.

 Do I need to be flexible or in shape to practice yoga?